poupou-web3/GGR-beta-analysis/README.md

 ## Output
 The CSV file [flagged_grants.csv](https://github.com/poupou-web3/GGR-beta-analysis/blob/main/flagged_grants.csv) contains the list of grants that were flagged by the algorithm.

 The CSV file [grants_and_scores.csv](https://github.com/poupou-web3/GGR-beta-analysis/blob/main/grants_and_scores.csv) is the raw file containing all grant data the scores and the boolean.

+The Excel file [beta-flagged-grants.xlsx]() contains the list of flagged grants with the detailed manual analysis.
+The analysis was a manual review trying to understand if the grant was fraudulent or not.
+Theis process was done by a single person and is not perfect and very subjective.

+## Conclusion

 ## How to run the analysis
 Requirements: Python 3.10 or higher